rcy1314/some-stars/README.md

 *   [timkmecl/codegpt](https://github.com/timkmecl/codegpt) - A VSCode extension that allows you to use GPT3 inside the IDE

-*   [wardvisual/engine-warvil](https://github.com/wardvisual/engine-warvil) - A comprehensive language tool that can answer questions, generate code, titles, and grammatically correct text, as well as paraphrase, summarize, translate, explain programming code, evaluate mathematical expressions, and create study notes.
+*   [wardvisual/engine-warvil](https://github.com/wardvisual/engine-warvil) - A comprehensive language tool that can answer questions, generate code, thesis titles, and grammatically correct text, as well as paraphrase, summarize, translate, explain programming code, evaluate mathematical expressions, and create study notes.

 *   [index-labs/readpilot](https://github.com/index-labs/readpilot) - Read Pilot analyzes online articles and generate Q\&A cards for you.
 Powered by OpenAI & Next.js.